Mayo Clinic Care Network Content

 Action

-- Lower cholesterol and have a very modest effect in lowering blood glucose when used in combination with other diabetes medications
+• Lower cholesterol and have a small effect in lowering blood sugar when used with other diabetes medications

 Advantages